johann-solo/oliveandmango.github.io/site/content/blog/2017-09-19-chocolate–coconut-banana-muffins.md

 * They also freeze well so you can freeze some to enjoy later.

 ## How to make these Chocolate Coconut Banana Muffins
-* Make the muffins batter
+* Make the muffin batter
 * Whisk together the dry ingredients except for the sugar.
 * Mash the banana in a separate bowl (I like to use a potato masher) then mix with the sugar, eggs, oil, coconut milk and vanilla extract until well combined, light and fluffy.
 * Slowly mixing in the dry ingredients into the wet until just mixed through - a few streaks of flour through the batter is fine.